 An email has been sent to all members to notify them of the closures and detailed FAQs are available on the Craigie Leisure Centre website.

 Updates will also be provided on the City of Joondalup and Craigie Leisure Centre social media channels.

 Anyone with questions about their membership should email.

-Given the advice from Premier Mark McGowan the City’s four libraries in Duncraig, Joondalup, Whitford and Woodvale have been closed from 12noon today (Monday 23 March 2020)
+Given the advice from Premier Mark McGowan the City’s four libraries in Duncraig, Joondalup, Whitford and Woodvale have been closed from 12.00noon on Monday 23 March 2020.